virtualgeoff/sunclock/README.md

-# sunclock
+# Sun Clock

- 24 hr sun clock
+A 24-hr clock that shows sunrise, sunset, and twilight times for your current location.